 This is usually a very healthy breed, with few genetic issues to be aware of.
 The 3 main areas to get your vet to check are;

-I could not find any famous Brittany dogs - if you are aware of one, please let me know, using the Contact Me link.
+If you know any other famous Brittany dogs please let me know, using the Contact Me link .
 Thank you!

 Return from Brittany Dog Breed to Dog Breeds Expert